- An occupational disease is different than a job injury.

 L&I Occupational Disease.
 What is an Occupational Disease?

-Occupational disease is different than a job injury.
+An occupational disease is different than a job injury.
 An occupational disease occurs slowly and over time.

 Legally, an occupational disease is an infection or disease that arises naturally and proximately out of employment.
 RCW 51.08.140.
 The exposure at work needs to be the proximate cause of the medical condition.

-- A physician must present an opinion that work conditions, on a more probable-than-not basis (a greater than 50% chance), are a cause of the disease or have aggravated or “lit up” a preexisting condition; AND
+- A physician must present an opinion that work conditions, on a more probable-than-not basis (a greater than 50% chance), are a cause of the disease or have aggravated or “lit up” a preexisting condition AND

 - Objective medical findings support the diagnosis; AND